What Is Life insurance?

 • You have no dependants and no significant debt

-How Much Life Insurance Do You Need?
+How Much Life insurance Do You Need?

-Use this framework as a starting point:
+Use this as a starting framework:

 Financial NeedCover RequiredExample

-Mortgage balanceFull outstanding amountΒ£230,000
+Mortgage balanceFull outstanding amount£230,000

-Income replacementAnnual salary Γ— years until youngest child is independentΒ£32,000 Γ— 15 = Β£480,000
+Income replacementAnnual salary x years until youngest child is independent£32,000 x 15 = £480,000

-Childcare (if primary carer)Annual childcare cost Γ— years neededΒ£15,000 Γ— 10 = Β£150,000
+Childcare (if primary carer)Annual childcare cost x years needed£15,000 x 10 = £150,000

-Other debtsFull outstanding balancesΒ£8,000
+Other debtsFull outstanding balances£8,000

-Funeral costsΒ£5,000–£10,000Β£8,000
+Funeral costs£5,000-£10,000£8,000

-Total need~Β£876,000
+Total need~£876,000

-Less: savings/investmentsLiquid assets available-Β£40,000
+Less: savings/investmentsLiquid assets available-£40,000

-This seems large β€” but term life insurance for younger, healthy non-smokers is surprisingly affordable.
-A Β£700,000 level term policy over 25 years for a healthy 35-year-old non-smoker might cost Β£30–50/month.
+That figure looks large - but term life insurance for younger, healthy non-smokers is cheaper than most people expect.
+A £700,000 level term policy over 25 years for a healthy 35-year-old non-smoker typically costs £30-50/month.

 Which Type Do You Need?

-For most people with a mortgage and dependants: level term life insurance β€” fixed payout, fixed term, lowest cost for maximum cover.
-See our detailed Term Life vs Whole Life guide for a full comparison.
+For most people with a mortgage and dependants: level term life insurance - fixed payout, fixed term, lowest cost for maximum cover.
+See our Term Life vs Whole Life guide for a full comparison.

-For mortgage-only protection: decreasing term β€” payout reduces in line with your mortgage balance.
-Cheaper than level term.
-Doesn't provide income replacement beyond the mortgage.
+For mortgage-only protection: decreasing term - payout reduces in line with your mortgage balance.
+Cheaper than level term, but doesn't provide income replacement beyond the mortgage.

-For income replacement: family income benefit β€” pays a monthly income to your family for the remainder of the term rather than a lump sum.
+For income replacement: family income benefit - pays a monthly income to your family for the remainder of the term rather than a lump sum.
 Often more practical and cheaper than an equivalent lump-sum policy.

 Always Write Your Policy in Trust

-Writing your life insurance policy in trust is the single most important action most policyholders don't take.
-Without a trust, the payout forms part of your estate β€” potentially subject to Inheritance Tax and delayed by probate (which can take 6–18 months).
+Writing your life insurance policy in trust is the single most important step most policyholders skip.
+Without a trust, the payout forms part of your estate - potentially subject to Inheritance Tax and delayed by probate (which can take 6-18 months).
 With a trust, the money goes directly to your beneficiaries, typically within weeks, outside your estate.

-Writing in trust is free, takes 20 minutes, and is offered by all insurers.
+Writing in trust is free, takes around 20 minutes, and is offered by all insurers.
 Ask for the trust form when you take out the policy.
-If you already have a policy not in trust, contact your insurer β€” you can usually add a trust retrospectively.
+If you already have a policy not in trust, contact your insurer - you can usually add one retrospectively.

 Check Your Death in Service First

-Many employers provide "death in service" benefit β€” typically 2–4Γ— annual salary paid tax-free to your nominated beneficiary if you die while employed.
+Many employers provide death in service benefit - typically 2-4x annual salary paid tax-free to your nominated beneficiary if you die while employed.
 Check your employer benefits (usually in your contract or HR portal).
-This can significantly reduce the amount of personal life insurance you need β€” but remember: you lose it if you change jobs, and it may not be enough on its own for families with large mortgages.
+This can meaningfully reduce the personal life insurance you need - but remember: you lose it if you change jobs, and it may not be enough on its own for families with large mortgages.

 Frequently Asked Questions

-Most UK term life policies include terminal illness benefit β€” if you're diagnosed with a terminal illness and given less than 12 months to live, the policy pays out immediately while you're still alive.
-This allows you to use the money yourself: settle debts, make arrangements, or spend time with family.
-The payout is the same as the life insurance sum assured.
-This is included at no extra cost in the vast majority of UK term life policies.
+Most UK term life policies include terminal illness benefit - if you're diagnosed with a terminal illness and given less than 12 months to live, the policy pays out immediately while you're still alive.
+This lets you use the money yourself: settle debts, make arrangements, or spend time with family.
+The payout is the same as the life insurance sum assured, and this benefit is included at no extra cost in the vast majority of UK term life policies.

-Joint life insurance pays on the first death and then ends β€” it doesn't cover the surviving partner a second time.
-If you separate or divorce, joint policies become complicated: both parties' consent is needed to change or cancel, and the ex-partner may remain a beneficiary.
+Joint life insurance pays on the first death and then ends - it doesn't cover the surviving partner a second time.
+If you separate or divorce, joint policies get complicated: both parties' consent is needed to change or cancel, and an ex-partner may remain a beneficiary.
 On separation, it's usually better for each person to take out their own individual policy.
-Speak to a protection adviser when separating β€” getting this right protects both parties and any children.
+Talk to a protection adviser when separating - getting this right protects both parties and any children.